UAL-RE/lc-containers_vms/learners/setup.md

 - Intel Macs: On the [downloads page](https://www.virtualbox.org/wiki/Downloads) under the VirtualBox Platform Packages section, select MacOS / Intel hosts
 - Apple M1, M2, or M3: [downloads page](https://www.virtualbox.org/wiki/Downloads) under the VirtualBox Platform Packages section, select MacOS / Apple Silicon hosts.
 This version is new and may not work for you.

-Install the downloaded package.
+Install the downloaded package, leaving all the options at their defaults.
 Upon first run, you will need to grant the various system permissions it asks you for.

 If VirtualBox crashes on startup, even after granting permissions (may happen for Apple Silicon hosts), you may not be able to follow the virtual machines portion of the lesson.
 You may wish to install Docker [directly on your machine](https://www.cprime.com/resources/blog/docker-for-mac-with-homebrew-a-step-by-step-tutorial/) if you would still like to follow the containers portion of the lesson.